An updated pdf of Robin Blythe-Lord’s book ‘A History of Hooe Barton Farm’ is available here.

 Hooe Barn is an Elizabethan threshing barn at the head of Hooe Lake and all that remains of Hooe Manor.
 It is thought that there are only three such Barns left in the country.

 It was constructed as a replacement for a bank barn to the south and intended for threshing and the storage of grain.
 Fully laden carts would enter the barn through the west door (now opposite the Mini Market).
-The sheaves were unloaded and the empty cart passed through to exit via the opposite door (within the lean-to garage).
+The sheaves were unloaded and the empty cart passed through to exit via the opposite door.

-Hooe Manor was damaged during the civil war but the barn survived.
+Hooe Manor was severly damaged during the civil war and rebuilt more as a farm.
 The door archway from the chapel of St Lawrence was re-used as a doorway between the dirty farmyard and the clean one where butter and cheese were made.
-Barns such as these were also let out as storage space for the local community and called a Barton.
-Hence Barton Road that runs along the west shore of Hooe Lake.
+In time the farm became known as Hooe Barton farm, the name ‘Barton’ derived from the Anglo-Saxon ‘Bere-Tun’ meaning a Barley farm or enclosure and reflected the main crop of the time. .

-The farm had several owners but in the late 1920’s fell victim to competition from larger farms on flatter fields whose produce could be stored under refrigeration and transported rapidly via improved roads and vehicles.
-In the 1930’s the owners were selling off land for building and the last act was in 1966 when the then owner, florist Edna Sherrell, sold it all to Wimpey.
-The farmhouse was demolished but spirited local concern protected the Barn with a grade 2 listing.
+The farm had several owners and tenants but in the late 1920’s fell victim to competition from larger farms on flatter fields whose produce could be stored under refrigeration and transported rapidly via improved roads and vehicles.
+In the 1930’s the owners were selling off land for building and the last act was in 1966 when the then owner, florist Edna Sherrell, sold it all to Wimpey for housing and Keedollen estates who bought the Farm buildings to be developed as the current precinct.
+The farmhouse was demolished but spirited local concern protected the Barn with a Grade 2 listing.

-For many years it was the property of PCC who were notable for neglect.
+For many years it was the property of PCC.
 In January 2010 the Barn was bought by Mr and Mrs Truscott who in April 2013 submitted a planning application for redevelopment of the Barn and adjacent site.

 The plans for the redevelopment of Hooe Barn as a retail unit, cafe, craft shop/studio, with the addition of an MOT garage to the East, were approved by Plymouth Planning Committee on 23rd May 2013 subject to conditions.